London: The most beautiful and exclusive gardens in the British capital!

 From the first days of good weather, London’s parks, including Hyde Park, Kensington Gardens and Green Park, are crowded.
 These parks and gardens, which are completely open to the public, are one of the great pleasures of the British capital.
 However, London also has a number of private estates, for which access is charged.

-No garden is more unique than an attached garden Buckingham Palace, Between The Mall and Hyde Park Corner.
+No garden is more personal than an attached garden Buckingham Palace, Between The Mall and Hyde Park Corner.
 A true ecosystem in every sense of the word, this private garden is at the center of the British monarchy.
 It is the largest private garden in London.
 Previously, the garden’s guided tours were only for extreme trips.
-This year, visitors will be able to explore 16 hectares of this garden and bring it to their picnic.
+This year, visitors will be able to walk around the 16-hectare landscape of the garden and bring their tourism.

 Some of Britain’s most famous gardeners, including Talent Brown, William Downsent Alton and John Nash, played a key role in its creation.
 The oldest tree is a mulberry planted by Jax I.There is In 1608.
 During the reign of George III, the royal family set up a zoo in the gardens, with zebras.
-The garden now has more than 40 varieties, 80 different species of oaks and more than 300 different species of wild plants such as mulberry trees.
+The garden now houses a national collection of more than 40 species, 80 different species of oaks and more than 300 different species of wildflowers.

 Even with a lake and tennis courts, there is still room for a hernia border and a 156-meter rose garden.
 Tickets for the start of this summer are already available, however they are in short supply during peak seasons.
 However, Evan Evans Tours Tickets will be resold and in partnership with nearby Rubens at the Palace Hotel will serve visitors a traditional lunch of traditional sandwiches, scones and royal-themed pastries.

-West of London (accessible by pipe or rail), The Royal Botanical Garden, Q. Spread over 200 hectares with many greenhouses.
-The music festival scheduled for this summer has been postponed to 2022, but the exhibition The secret life of plants A series of “green landscapes” created by landscape artist Von Bell will allow visitors to immerse themselves.
+West of London (accessible by pipe or train), The Royal Botanical Garden, Q. Spread over 200 hectares with many greenhouses.
+The music festival scheduled for this summer has been postponed to 2022, but the exhibition The secret life of plants It will allow visitors to immerse themselves in a series of “green landscapes” created by landscape artist Von Bell.

 Covering an area of 1.6 hectares, the Chelsea Physics Garden It may be small, but it is happily quiet.
 Founded in 1673, it is the oldest botanical garden in London and is still an oasis of peace.
 Open every day except Saturdays, it has over 5,000 plants, all of which are edible, including grapes.